-The news was announced as the IIHF revealed the 2020 World Rankings that determined the first six teams to qualify for the women’s Olympic tournament and the seeding of teams already qualified for the men’s tournament.
+It was back in April 2020 that the IIHF revealed the 2020 World Rankings that determined the first six teams to qualify for the women’s Olympic tournament and the seeding of teams already qualified for the men’s tournament.

 The first eight qualifiers for the men’s Olympic tournament were based on the 2019 IIHF World Ranking, which were finalized immediately following the 2019 IIHF World Championship.
 As the top-ranked team, Canada locked up one of those Olympic berths.

-Canada is still number one in the 2020 World Rankings, which will make the team the top seed at Beijing 2022.
+Canada remained number one in the 2020 World Rankings, which will make the team the top seed at Beijing 2022.
 They were drawn into Group A of the Olympic tournament alongside the United States (#6), Germany (#7), and China (#12).

 Canada will open the men’s tournament against Germany at 9:10 p.m. in Beijing on February 10 (8:10 a.m.
 ET / 5:10 a.m.
 PT the same day).
 Two days later on February 12, they’ll face Team USA at 12:10 p.m.
 (11:10 pm ET / 8:10 pm PT on February 11).
 Canada will close out the preliminary round against the host team at 9:10 p.m. in Beijing on February 13 (8:10 a.m.
 ET / 5:10 a.m.
 PT).